 - a.
 The residential component of a live/work dwelling shall be located on upper stories or to the rear of nonresidential portions of the structure. - b.
 The nonresidential use shall be owned and operated by a resident of the live/work dwelling.

-D. Dwelling, Multi-Unit
+D. Dwelling, Multifamily

-All multi-unit dwellings located within the Urban Districts and GMAs shall meet the site and building design requirements in §4.9, Site and Building Standards in Urban Areas.
+All multifamily dwellings located within the Urban Districts and GMAs shall meet the site and building design requirements in §4.9, Site and Building Standards in Urban Areas.

 E. Manufactured Home